The Woman Who Plans to Make Elon Musk Pay for His Twitter Sins

 Earlier this year, as Elon Musk looked increasingly likely to lose his court battle and be forced into purchasing Twitter, Justine De Caires started to get nervous.

 Like others, De Caires, a Twitter software engineer of three and a half years, predicted a Musk takeover would come with mass layoffs.
-Unlike many, the 25-year-old had closely followed the legal battle between the billionaire and the social media company, and read every page of the merger agreement.
-“I get fascinated and interested in things very easily,” said DeCaires, who uses they/them pronouns.
+Unlike many, the 25-year-old had closely followed the legal battle between the billionaire and the social media company and read every page of the merger agreement.
+“I get fascinated and interested in things very easily,” explained DeCaires, who uses they/them pronouns.

 Twitter higher-ups promised to stick to a generous severance package in the event of a Musk takeover, De Caires says.
 But the engineer had doubts, and started looking for labor rights attorneys with a history of dealing with powerful tech companies.
 The first email was to a Massachusetts attorney named Shannon Liss-Riordan, who had filed a lawsuit against Tesla months earlier.
 The attorney called back that same day.